thoughtbot/climate_control/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+climate_control is copyright 2012 Joshua Clayton and thoughtbot, inc. It is free software and may be redistributed under the terms specified in the LICENSE.txt file.